Planning for Future Learning Experiences

 By studying the learner journey through simulation experiences, we gain insights about planning training spaces and desired sequences of activities.
 As virtual simulation and augmented reality techniques become more robust, learning experiences in many fields will become richer, generating new types of space requirements.

-Our programming for a next-generation interprofessional simulation center for Johns Hopkins Hospital envisioned a range of typical hospital and clinic settings, enabled for research on effectiveness of simulation for training for patient safety and assessment.
+Our programming for a next-generation interprofessional simulation center for Johns Hopkins Hospital envisioned a full range of typical hospital and clinic settings, enabled for research on effectiveness of simulation for training for patient safety and assessment.